 \subsection{Joint Adversarial Optimization}

 Figure~\ref{fig:tsadir} illustrates the joint training and inference procedure.
 The overall training objective is formulated as a min--max optimization problem:

 In practice, we adopt an alternating optimization strategy in which the generator and detector are updated in turn using stochastic gradient descent.
 This adversarial interaction encourages the generator to identify increasingly informative sparse temporal masks, while simultaneously driving the detector to become more stable under such structured perturbations.
-To promote training stability, we first pretrain the detector for a small number of warm-up epochs before initiating joint adversarial training.
+To promote training stability, we first pretrain the detector for a small number of warm--up epochs before initiating joint adversarial training.

 At inference time, anomaly scores are computed exclusively using the detector, and the generator does not participate in the decision rule.
-Instead, the generator acts as a training-time adversary that exposes model sensitivity and enforces robustness during learning.
-We explore mask-aware scoring variants that incorporate the learned masks as relevance weights or quantify detector sensitivity gaps (Section~\ref{sec:scores}); however, detector-only scores are used as the default throughout our experiments.
+Instead, the generator acts as a training--time adversary that exposes model sensitivity and enforces robustness during learning.
+We explore mask--aware scoring variants that incorporate the learned masks as relevance weights or quantify detector sensitivity gaps (Section~\ref{sec:scores}); however, detector--only scores are used as the default throughout our experiments.